unimi-dse/ea2a2607/README.md

 RegmakerCoeff()
 ```

-The function `RegmakerCoeff()` returns a data frame, inside this data fram all coefficients and relative p-values all are organize.
+The function `RegmakerCoeff()` returns a data frame, inside this data frame all coefficients and relative p-values are organize.